 \section{Conclusion and Future Work}

-In this paper, we present techniques for advancing information retrieval with multimodal large language models (MLLMs).
-We first study fine-tuning MLLM-based retrievers to tackle a general information retrieval scenario:\ universal multimodal retrieval, where models are required to deal with diverse retrieval tasks, multimodal queries and documents.
-Our study shows that MLLM-based retrievers exhibit \emph{modality bias} in cross-modal retrieval tasks compared to CLIP-based retrievers.
-To address the issue, we propose modality-aware hard negative mining, which significantly improves our MLLM-based retrievers' accuracy by 5 points in M-BEIR dataset, a benchmark for universal multimodal retrieval.
-Additionally, with our proposed continual fine-tuning, our MLLM-based retriever, \ourmodel, is the first model to yield state-of-the-art retrieval accuracy in universal multimodal retrieval tasks while maintaining strong text-to-text retrieval capability (ranked top-5 on MTEB retrieval task leaderboard).
-Finally, we explore to prompt MLLMs as reranker in M-BEIR tasks.
-We find that MLLMs can be used as zero-shot rerankers to further boost retrieval accuracy in the challenging tasks, which require the understanding of multimodal queries, such as visual question answering and composed image retrieval.
-For example, our zero-shot MLLM-based reranker improves the retrieval accuracy upon the state-of-the-art retrievers by over 7 points in CIRCO.
+In this paper, we present techniques for advancing information retrieval using multimodal large language models (MLLMs).
+We first study fine-tuning MLLM-based retrievers to tackle a general information retrieval scenario:\ universal multimodal retrieval, where models are required to deal with diverse retrieval tasks, multimodal queries, and documents.
+Our study shows that MLLM-based retrievers exhibit a \emph{modality bias} in cross-modal retrieval tasks compared to CLIP-based retrievers.
+To address the issue, we propose modality-aware hard negative mining, which significantly improves our MLLM-based retrievers' accuracies by 5 points in the M-BEIR dataset, a benchmark for universal multimodal retrieval.
+Additionally, with our proposed continuous fine-tuning, our MLLM-based retriever, \ourmodel, is the first model to yield state-of-the-art retrieval accuracy in universal multimodal retrieval tasks while maintaining strong text-to-text retrieval capability (ranked top-5 on the MTEB retrieval tasks leaderboard).
+Finally, we explore prompting MLLMs as rerankers in M-BEIR tasks.
+We find that MLLMs can be used as zero-shot rerankers to further boost retrieval accuracy in challenging tasks that require the understanding of multimodal queries, such as visual question answering and composed image retrieval.
+For example, our zero-shot MLLM-based reranker improves the retrieval accuracy over the state-of-the-art retrievers by over 7 points in CIRCO.

-Our work also suggests two promising future directions:\ (1) Distilling our MLLM-based retriever, \ourmodel, to smaller multimodal retrievers, such as CLIP~\citep{clip} or BLIP~\citep{blip}; (2) Distilling MLLM-based reranker to retriever to further improve its retrieval capability in tasks involving multimodal queries.
-In addition, recent work~\citep{dse, copali} has demonstrated that MLLMs can be fine-tuned to tackle visual document retrieval tasks, which could be integrated into universal multimodal retrieval.
+Our work also suggests two promising future directions:\ (1) Distilling our MLLM-based retriever, \ourmodel, into smaller multimodal retrievers, such as CLIP~\citep{clip} or BLIP~\citep{blip}, to achieve better retrieval efficiency (see the efficiency comparisons in Appendix~\ref{appendix:retrieval_efficiency_comparisons}); (2) Distilling an MLLM-based reranker into a retriever to further improve its retrieval capability in tasks involving multimodal queries.
+Other directions, such as iterative retrieval with relevance feedback~\citep{merlin} and generative retrieval~\citep{tiger_bench}, are also worth exploring for universal multimodal retrieval tasks.
+In addition, recent work~\citep{dse, copali} has demonstrated that MLLMs can be fine-tuned to tackle visual document retrieval tasks, which could be incorporated into universal multimodal retrieval tasks.